Robinlovelace/robinlovelace.website/_posts/2014-02-14-manchester-sheffield-ride.md

 ## The ride itself

 The ride itself was fun, fast and felt safe.
-My friend Woody accompanied to [Ladybower resevoir](http://en.wikipedia.org/wiki/Ladybower_Reservoir), after which point I was on my own.
+My friend Woody accompanied me to [Ladybower resevoir](http://en.wikipedia.org/wiki/Ladybower_Reservoir), after which point I was on my own.
 Riding up to the summit of the Pennine Pass (1600 ft, a climb of 1300 ft from the starting height of 300 ft in Sheffield) was a mission, but not arduous on my road bike, lightly loaded with a single pannier and a rucksack.